lara-vel-dev/backend-with-golang/the-basics/02-variables-and-data-types/README.md

 # Variables and data types
-NOTE: You have to have in mind the last code structure.
+> [!NOTE]
+> Don't forget to add the main function before adding the code below

 ## Data types in Go